opendocsg/opendoc-formsg-faq/Introduction.md

 Forms that enable SingPass (SP) or CorpPass (CP) authentication will however have to pay for these external services.
 For more information on SPCP refer to the [SPCP section](/SPCP.html).

+## Does FormSG have a maintenance window?

+We do not have a maintenance window and is up 24/7.
+Occasionally (once a few months) we might have a short planned downtime for trickier updates such as database migrations or schema edits, but we will notify you in advance, and only do those updates in periods of low usage.

 ## I am not part of the government.
 Can I use FormSG?

 Today we enable government agencies and select government related organisations, such as public hospitals, to use FormSG.
 If you are part of a private sector organisation that is keen on using FormSG, we have plans to release an open-source version in 2020.
 If you are part of a government related organisation, you may write in to formsg@tech.gov.sg to request for your organisation's email domain to be whitelisted.